casualGamer-dev/Nuon/doc/HACKING/CodingStandards.md

      (possibly acting as fixed-point numbers) and convert to floating point for display.
    - If you must send floating point numbers on the wire, serialize them in a platform-independent way.
-Tor avoids exchanging floating-point values, but when it does, it uses ASCII numerals, with a decimal point (".").
+Nuon avoids exchanging floating-point values, but when it does, it uses ASCII numerals, with a decimal point (".").
    - Binary fractions behave very differently from decimal fractions.